Counterbalancing Learning and Strategic Incentives in Allocation Markets

-Our proposed model captures this phenomenon and serves as a theoretical sandbox for the design and assessment of alternative allocation policies.
-We theoretically show that sequentially offering the object to agents -- which is a policy commonly used in practice -- can result in poor correctness, since the rejections by the few initial agents can cause a cascade of rejections by the subsequent agents.
+Our model captures the social learning process among rational agents.
+First, we find that sequentially offering the object to agents can result in poor correctness; independently of the true object quality, rejections by few agents at the head of queue generates a cascade of rejections by all the subsequent agents.

-To address this issue, we introduce a novel class of incentive-compatible allocation mechanisms characterized by a \textit{batch-by-batch, dynamic voting} process under a simple majority rule.
-Our proposed greedy mechanism dynamically partitions the list into batches of varying sizes.
-Then, it sequentially offers the object to each batch until the object is allocated to some agent.
-The planner privately asks each agent in the current batch to either opt in or opt out.
-If the majority of the current batch vote to opt in, then the planner randomly allocates the object to one of the current agents who opted in.
-If the mechanism exhausts the list without success, the object is discarded.
-Interestingly, several Organ Procurement Organizations (OPOs) already offer organs in batches, although no voting is used;\footnote{Based on authors' personal communication.
-See, e.g., \cite{mankowski2019accelerating} for allocation in batches.} the reasons are both to speed up the allocation process and to avoid herding.
+To address this issue, we introduce a class of batching mechanisms.
+A \textit{batching mechanism} dynamically partitions the list into batches of varying sizes that may depend on the history of offers and the public signal.
+The mechanism elicits responses from agents in each batch.
+All agents in the batch decide whether to provisionally opt in or opt out; if the majority of agents in the batch decides to opt in, the object is randomly allocated to one of the agents in the batch who decided to opt in.
+If the list is exhausted without successful allocation, the object is discarded.